Kerry babies case: Events

+(c) any matters the Tribunal considered necessary to investigate in connection with the first two issues.

-Hayes was charged with murder, but the charge was thrown out by a judge, and the Kerry Babies Tribunal, headed by Mr Justice Kevin Lynch, was set up to investigate the behaviour of the Gardaí in the case.
-Judge Lynch found that Joanne Hayes killed the baby on the farm by choking it to stop it crying, despite state pathologist Dr John Harbison's inability to determine the cause of death.
-Judge Lynch rejected claims by the Hayes family that they had been assaulted by Gardaí and that the confessions were obtained through coercion.
+In the Tribunal's report, Mr Justice Lynch found that Joanne Hayes was not the mother of the Caherciveen baby but had given birth to a baby boy at her family home.
+The Tribunal found that her baby had died after she tried to stop it crying by choking it, despite state pathologist Dr John Harbison's inability to determine the cause of death.
+The Tribunal Report was highly critical of the Garda investigation, especially the failure to find the baby buried on the Hayes farm, and scathing of the Garda report on the investigation, parts of which "were completely inconsistent with the realities of the case" and "classic examples of...double-think" but the Tribunal rejected claims by the Hayes family that they had been assaulted by Gardaí and that the confessions were obtained through coercion.
 Joanne Hayes had claimed that Gardaí slapped, threatened, and coerced her into making a false confession, and other family members had alleged that Gardaí used harassment and physical intimidation to get false confessions.
 Gene Kerrigan commented in 2006, "In the opinion of some, the report never convincingly explained how people who were entirely innocent of any involvement whatever in stabbing a baby should make very detailed confessions that fitted into the facts of the baby found on the beach."
 The case was also noteworthy for having a psychiatrist admit under oath that the definition of sociopath he had used to describe Joanne Hayes in his testimony would apply to "about half the population of the country".